Looking at the Cross

 A Sermon on Galatians 6:14Read more

 The cross is a symbolic picture that has universal recognition.
-People wear cross jewelry, put crosses in their homes, and place pictures of them as their phone lock screens.
-But what is the meaning behind the cross?
-What does it represent?
-Does Scripture instruct us how to view the cross today?
-Dr. Martyn Lloyd-Jones points us to Galatians 6:14 as a way to test – positively or negatively – our understanding of the cross.
+But what is the meaning behind the cross and what does it represent?
+Does Scripture instruct how to view the cross today?
+In this sermon on Galatians 6:14 titled “Looking at the Cross,” Dr. Martyn Lloyd-Jones points to the passage as a way to test (positively or negatively) one’s understanding of the cross.
 Here the apostle Paul points out two aspects of the cross that are important to understand: he glories (boasts) in the cross and he glories in nothing else.
 The cross is his boast because of what took place on the cross as Christ offered Himself as a sacrifice.
 In relation to Christ’s great demonstration of love, everything else in the world fades in comparison.
 There is nothing left that is worthy of boasting in.
-As Dr. Lloyd-Jones draws out the implications for us today, he confronts us with the question, “Why should I glory in the cross today?”
-As you listen, reflect anew on the meaning of the cross.
-Consider the cross and the worthlessness of the world, the deliverance the cross provides from the Law, and the beautiful, wondrous character of the cross as the manifestation of God’s love and power.
+As Dr. Lloyd-Jones draws out the implications for today, he confronts with the question, “Why should I glory in the cross today?”
+The listener is encouraged to reflect anew on the meaning of the cross, as well as consider the cross and the worthlessness of the world, the deliverance the cross provides from the law, and the beautiful, wondrous character of the cross as the manifestation of God’s love and power.

 Additional Scripture Translations